enygma/github-projectv2/README.md

 **NOTE:** the `get_fields` and `get_items` require that the project is fetched using `get` first and will throw an error otherwise.

 ### Item
-The `Item` module is used to represent an item in a project (an issue record).
+The `Item` module is used to represent an item in a project (an issue or draft issue record).
 It results in an instance with the following properties:

 - `id` (string): internal ID of the item record
 - `type` (string): type of item (ex: `ISSUE`)